NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/plugin_bridges.md

 For a plugin implementation in your specific language there are following conditions which needs to be met:
 - There must be a ROS2 client library available, installed and running
-- The ROS2 client library must be able to do: Running a node, running a service, generate service classes from service definitons
+- The ROS2 client library must be able to do: Running a node, running a service, generate service classes from service definitions
 - https://docs.ros.org/en/rolling/Concepts/Basic/About-Client-Libraries.html lists a set of known client libraries and languages

 If your programming language fulfill these conditions, then you have to implement the service for the corresponding service which runs under the right service name.
 In order to fulfill this, the services must be named the same on the PluginBridge and the plugin implementation.
 This is done by utilizing the plugin_name because the name is constructed after the following scheme: `/<namespace>/<plugin_name>/<service type in snake case>`.
 You can look into the documentation of these PluginsBridge to get the specific naming convention for each specific bridge.